MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/hardware-acceleration-and-mdav.md

 ### What type of attacks does it help with?

 - We utilize the Intel TDT - Cryptojacking detector to thwart various cryptojacking malwares.
-Notably, the following Coinminer campaigns were successfully detected and blocked using the TDT Cryptojacking detector:[YouTube Pirated Software Videos Deliver Triple Threat: Vidar Stealer, LaPlasa Clipper, XMRig Miner](https://www.fortinet.com/blog/threat-research/youtube-pirated-software-videos-deliver-triple-threat-vidar-stealer-laplas-clipper-xmrig-miner)
+The following Coinminer campaigns were successfully detected and blocked using the TDT Cryptojacking detector:[YouTube Pirated Software Videos Deliver Triple Threat: Vidar Stealer, LaPlasa Clipper, XMRig Miner](https://www.fortinet.com/blog/threat-research/youtube-pirated-software-videos-deliver-triple-threat-vidar-stealer-laplas-clipper-xmrig-miner)

 - We leverage the Intel TDT detector to identify instances of CryptoJacking malware abusing Windows binaries (lolbins), and then employing Defender behavioral signatures to prevent and block such activities effectively.
 For more information, see [Hardware-based threat defense against increasingly complex cryptojackers](https://www.microsoft.com/security/blog/2022/08/18/hardware-based-threat-defense-against-increasingly-complex-cryptojackers/).